bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

 Further bugs can be found by enumerating and testing interesting cases, including edge cases and error cases.
 See `Making a Testing Plan <https://web-platform-tests.org/writing-tests/making-a-testing-plan.html>`__ for a walkthrough on how to decide what to test (and what not to test).

-If the spec change was to remove a feature, then tests that expect that feature to exist should typically be removed, but *also* there should be a "negative" test that verifies that the feature is *not* supported.
+If the spec change was to remove a feature, then remove tests that expect that feature to exist, but *also* add a "negative" test that verifies that the feature is *not* supported.
 For example, `custom-elements/historical.html <https://github.com/web-platform-tests/wpt/blob/master/custom-elements/historical.html>`__ tests that the v0 API of custom elements is not supported.

 When you have some tests, you can `submit them in a pull request <https://web-platform-tests.org/writing-tests/github-intro.html>`__.